-1. For the purposes of this Law, night time shall mean the period between 22:00 and 6:00.

-2. A night worker shall be any worker who during night time works at least 3 hours of his/her standard working time as a normal course, and any worker who works during night time a certain proportion of his/her annual working time.
-The proportional rate of night work to annual working time shall be determined by the Minister after consulting social partners.

-3. Minors, pregnant women and women who have recently given birth or are breastfeeding, shall not be employed for night work.
-Persons with disabilities or persons who have children under the age of 3 shall not be employed for night work without their consent.

-4. The maximum working time shall not exceed 8 hours per 24-hour period for night workers who perform arduous, harmful or hazardous work.
-This rule shall not apply to shift work.

-5. Upon the request of a night worker, the employer shall, at his/her/its own expense, provide the night worker with preemployment and subsequent periodic medical examinations in compliance with the principle of medical confidentiality.
-The frequency and the scope of the medical examinations shall be determined by the Minister after consulting social partners.

-6. If a night worker who, according to a medical report, has a health problem due to performing night work, the employer shall, where possible, transfer him/her to a suitable day job.
+- 1. For the purposes of this Law, night time shall mean the period between 22:00 and 6:00. - 2.
+A night worker shall be any worker who during night time works at least 3 hours of his/her standard working time as normal course, and any worker who works during night time a certain proportion of his/her annual working time.
+The proportional rate of night work to annual working time shall be determined by the Minister after consulting social partners. - 3.
+Minors, pregnant women and women who have recently given birth or are breastfeeding, shall not be employed for night work.
+Persons with disabilities or persons who have children under the age of 3 shall not be employed for night work withou their consent. - 4.
+The maximum working time shall not exceed 8 hours per 24-hour period for night workers who perform arduous, harmful hazardous work.
+This rule shall not apply to shift work. - 5.
+Upon the request of a night worker, the employer shall, at his/her/its own expense, provide the night worker with pre employment and subsequent periodic medical examinations in compliance with the principle of medical confidentiality.
+The frequency and the scope of the medical examinations shall be determined by the Minister after consulting social partners. - 6.
+If a night worker who, according to a medical report, has a health problem due to performing night work, the employer shall where possible, transfer him/her to a suitable day job.

+Organic Law of Georgia No 7177 of 29 September 2020 - website, 5.10.2020 work due to medical examinations shall be considered as excusable and she shall retain her remuneration.
 Organic Law of Georgia No 7177 of 29 September 2020 - website, 5.10.2020